Skip To Main Content

 I began my professional career at a commercial real estate development firm in Arlington, where I worked for three years as a financial analyst.
 I stayed active by coaching club lacrosse in my free time.
 When the opportunity to come to Potomac presented itself, it was too good to pass up.
 Working in a variety of different capacities as a teacher, coach, and admission officer has been extremely rewarding.
 My favorite thing about Potomac is the relationships that I get to build with students, both in the classroom and through athletics.

-Mr. Rob Bloom
+Mr. Robert Bloom

 “I am regularly humbled by the capacity, dedication, and generosity of spirit displayed by colleagues, students, and families.”